rasishil26/Library_Catalog_CL/README.md

 🙋‍♀️ **About Me**

 I'm Rasi Shil, a Linguistics student diving into Python and programming one small project at a time.
-This pr
+This project helped me understand how programs can read and write data — and how even a simple idea like a book catalog can turn into code! 📚